 Pair it with: Beans, apples, squash, tomatoes, potatoes, cauliflower

-Try it in: Delicata Squash Boats with Cauliflower Bechamel
+Try this recipe with sage: Delicata Squash Boats with Cauliflower Bechamel

 Flavor notes: Pungent, grassy, and anise-flavored